|Board of Directors|

 Estela Reyes Valerin

 Estela is an active member in the local community who presently works in the real estate sector.
-She maintains closely connected to the development of the La Paz community.
+She remains closely connected to the development of the La Paz community.

 Ms. Cascante is a founding board member of La Paz and continues to actively involve herself in the development of education in Costa Rica.